Jakisanya/BlackFilmDatabase_GUI/README.md

 The search results will show on the Results Page.
 The layout of the page will be simple.
 Each result will form a row - almost like a row of a database but with only a small amount of data.
-This is so that data on the page doesn't seem excessive - the user should be able to quickly identify the main elements when quickly skimming.
+This is so that data on the page doesn't seem excessive - the user should be able to quickly identify the main elements when skimming.
 An alternative idea is to show the posters of the films returned in a grid layout.
 Ultimately, the user will be able to click on one of the search results and be presented with a page of information on that film alone.
 The poster will be in the top left-hand corner and all other information around it.